manala/manala/docs/commands/manala_init.md

 Init (manala init) will init a project.

-Example: manala init -> resulting in a project init in a path (default to the current directory)
+Example: manala init -> resulting in a project init in a dir (default to the current directory)

 ```
-manala init [path] [flags]
+manala init [dir] [flags]
 ```

 ### Options